Articles of the association - Updated April 2022

-6.3 The trustees shall present the annual report and accounts.
+6.3 The AIT committee shall present the annual report and accounts.

-6.4 A sub-committee of elected members of the charity will assist the trustees to achieve the charity purposes.
+6.4 A sub-committee of elected ordinary members of the association will assist the officers to achieve the purposes of the AIT.
 The sub-committee will be elected by members at the AGM or, in exceptional circumstances, by members via email.
-The sub-committee will normally be made up of at least 10 people from various organizations, which is considered adequate to allow for representation across the members of the charity.
+The sub-committee will normally be made up of at least 10 people from various organizations, which is considered adequate to allow for representation across the members of the AIT.
 No organisation (including subsidiaries) shall have more than 3 members on the sub-committee to maintain diversity and balance to ensure adequate representation across the range of members.

 6.4.1 Nominations for a position on the sub-committee shall be required to be proposed and seconded by other sub-committee members, by members attending the AGM or by members via email.

-6.4.2 Proposals/applications with reasons for the candidate’s suitability for a position on the sub-committee will be sent to the Chairperson (or other trustees) in advance of the AGM.
+6.4.2 Proposals/applications with reasons for the candidate’s suitability for a position on the sub-committee will be sent to the Chairperson (or other AIT committee member) in advance of the AGM.
 However, the candidate must be present at the AGM to be elected, unless exceptional circumstances prevail.

 6.4.3 Members of the sub-committee will be elected for 6 years.
 They will retire at the AGM held during the sixth year but may stand for re-election.
-Sub-committee members should take an active part in at least two thirds of the trustee committee meetings each year, unless exceptional circumstances prevail, by either attending in person or by teleconference.
-If this commitment (once elected) to be an active part of the sub-committee is not forthcoming the trustees will have the right to deselect them from that role.
+Sub-committee members should take an active part in at least two thirds of the AIT committee meetings each year, unless exceptional circumstances prevail, by either attending in person or by Webex/teleconference.
+If this commitment (once elected) to be an active part of the sub-committee is not forthcoming the AIT committee will have the right to deselect them from that role.

-6.4.4 Any member of the sub-committee who has served at least 2 years may stand for election as a trustee.
+6.4.4 Any member of the sub-committee who has served at least 2 years may stand for election as an officer.

-6.5 At the AGM, members shall elect 3 trustees to serve for the next 3 years (the trustees will remain as members of the AIT and act as chairperson, vice-chairperson and treasurer of the charity).
-They will retire at the AGM held during the third year but may stand for re-election.
+6.5 At the AGM, members shall elect 3 officers to serve for the next 3 years (the officers will remain as members of the AIT and act as chairperson, vice-chairperson and treasurer of the association).
+At the AGM, the members shall also elect a membership secretary to serve for the next 3 years.
+The officers and membership secretary will retire at the AGM held during the third year but may stand for re-election.

-6.5.1 In exceptional circumstances (e.g. resignation of a trustee), a trustee may be temporarily appointed by majority agreement of the existing members of the charity sub-committee until a formal election can take place at the next scheduled AGM.
+6.5.1 In exceptional circumstances (e.g. resignation of an officer), a committee member may be temporarily appointed by majority agreement of the existing members of the AIT sub-committee until a formal election can take place at the next scheduled AGM.

 6.6 Additional people may be drafted onto the sub-committee on a temporary basis when special circumstances arise (e.g., co-opted when specialist knowledge is required to assist with a specific project).

-6.6.1 Co-opted members on the sub-committee will not be elected but invited to perform designated tasks as required by the trustees.
-Their tenure will be for a maximum of one year.
+6.6.1 Co-opted members on the sub-committee will not be elected but invited to perform designated tasks as required by the AIT committee.
+Their tenure will usually be for a maximum of one year.